 Dr. Greco agreed that PRP sometimes does bring back pigment to hair.
-I have pasted the content of his e-mail below, followed by a couple of great before and after photos that he sent me of one patient.
+I have pasted the contents of his e-mail below, followed by a couple of great before and after photos that he sent me of one patient who got darker hair from PRP treatment.
 The “No Hair Color” label in those photos probably means no hair coloring dye used.

 For more than four decades, Florida based bio-engineer Dr. John Satino has been heavily involved in the hair loss world and, sad to say, I only heard about him a few months ago while reading a recent news article on stem cells.
-He has been among the earliest adopters and testers of numerous new treatments, including PRP and stem cell based ones.
+He has been among the earliest adopter and tester of numerous new treatments, including PRP and stem cell based ones.
 In fact he has had a hair transplant as well as stem cell injections to his own scalp.
 It is not surprising that the two most experienced PRP physicians in the US (Dr. Greco and Dr. Satino) are headquartered in a sunny state such as Florida where appearance is of so much importance

 Dr. Satino has had especially significant success in treating patients with alopecia areata.
 You can see one of his patients in this video starting after around 2:15.
-He has also been upfront about the uncertainty of uncertainty of these treatments.
+He has also been upfront about the uncertainty of these treatments.

 Dr. Satino told me that at his practice he has definitely seen hair darken significantly after PRP treatment in some patients.
 He sent me a great before and after photo of an elderly woman showing this phenomenon.
 I have pasted that photo after his below two e-mails’ content.